-Through its member clubs, Toastmasters International helps men and women learn the arts of speaking listening, and thinking.
+Through its member clubs, Toastmasters International helps people learn the arts of speaking, listening, and thinking.

-These are vital skills that promote self actualisation, enhance leadership potential, foster human understanding, and contribute to the betterment of ankind.
+These are vital skills that promote self actualisation, enhance leadership potential, foster human understanding, and contribute to the betterment of mankind.

 Toastmasters International is the leading movement devoted to making effective oral communication a worldwide reality.